Data protection for civil society: A guide to the Protection of Personal Information Act11 minute read.

 Meaningful consent is perhaps not the silver bullet that some would like to believe.
 In practical terms for CSOs, who may be based a distance away from the clients or partners with whom they are working – and which may further be exacerbated by barriers such as language and access to technology – it is not always simple or practicable to obtain meaningful consent.
 It is therefore important to note that consent is not the only ground for lawful processing.

 Another ground that may be relied on is where the processing is in the legitimate interests of the data subject.
 While section 26 of POPIA makes clear that this ground does not apply to the processing of special personal information, it does nevertheless apply to the other types of personal information, such as names and contact details.
-POPIA does not set out what factors should be taken into account when determining the legitimate interests, but it is certainly arguable that seeking to vindicate the fundamental rights of the data subject would meet this criteria.
+POPIA does not set out what factors should be taken into account when determining the legitimate interests, but it is certainly arguable that seeking to vindicate the fundamental rights of the data subject would meet these criteria.

 While any of the grounds set out in section 11(1) of POPIA may be relied on in the appropriate circumstances, it bears mention that, to the extent possible, CSOs may want to consider both obtaining consent and establishing another ground of lawful processing, to ensure that the processing of the personal information is fully compliant with the will and interests of the data subject.